John A. Gowan

 Oct.
 New paper: "Negentropy and Information" (2 Oct.)
 First new paper in a long while.
 Did nothing all summer.
 Wrote new paragraph for "Identity" paper on why lepton number charge is a "hidden" charge.
 Charge must "hide" in massive particles because it cannot conserve spin-handedness in massive leptons.

-Spring: Revised the Higgs boson papers, just in time for the
+Spring: Revised the Higgs boson papers, just in

 July: Write "The Unified Field Theory: A Synopsis of my Personal Quest". "quest.html".
 Also receive the PDF of my published symposium short talk on the "Spacetime Map" (filename: SWF Gowan Ch35.pdf).
 This is posted in the E-Book and on the TandD index page.